JimmyCDChen/New-York-Subway/README.md

 ### Tech decision

 Upon the project's base requirement (Typescript, Postgres and Docker) to run the application, I also decided to adopt and learn some new technologies during this project.
-In my background, I had not used NodeJS and Express as backend server, nor have I use Sequelize for ORM.
-In my search for tech decision, they came to be very popular technologies/frameworks and are very well supprted.
+In my background, I had not used NodeJS and Express as a backend server, nor have I used Sequelize for ORM.
+In my search for tech decisions, they came to be very popular technologies/frameworks and are very well supported.
 Thus, I decided to give them a try.
-Although in a production setting, I would normal have raised a discussion through RFC proposal for team inputs before making a final tech choice.
+Although in a production setting, I would normally have raised a discussion through the RFC proposal for team inputs before making a final tech choice.

-For database ORM, I used Sequalize.
-Sequalize is a feature-rich ORM for modern Node.js and TypeScript, it supports PostgreSQL (with JSON and JSONB support), MySQL, MariaDB, SQLite, MS SQL Server, Snowflake, Oracle DB (v6), DB2 and DB2 for IBM i.
-Therefore, should we decided to switch to another database type, we could easily do so without much transition.
+For database ORM, I used Sequelize.
+Sequelize is a feature-rich ORM for modern Node.js and TypeScript, it supports PostgreSQL (with JSON and JSONB support), MySQL, MariaDB, SQLite, MS SQL Server, Snowflake, Oracle DB (v6), DB2 and DB2 for IBM i.
+Therefore, should we decide to switch to another database type, we could easily do so without much transition.

-Also, I decided to start of the project from a ExpressJS Boilerplate with Typescrip+Docker+Sequelize integration repo as I came across it from my research.
+Also, I decided to start off the project from an ExpressJS Boilerplate with Typescript+Docker+Sequelize integration repo as I came across it from my research.
 You can find the reference repo in the [library source](#imported-library-sources) below.
 Yet, I had to modify a few parts so this project is better set up for testing.
 Much thanks and kudos to the repo author.

 ## Getting Started